Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Scooters

 Because of my warning about Sri Lanka roads and drivers, I don’t recommend that you hire a scooter and travel throughout the country this way.
-Rather use a scooter to explore the area you’re staying in.

 You’ll need your passport and driver’s license to rent a scooter in Sri Lanka.

-Where to Stay in Sri Lanka
+Best time to visit Sri Lanka

-Sri Lanka is an all-year-round travel destination.
-You can spend hours researching the best time to visit but the weather can still be unpredictable.
+You can spend hours researching the best time to visit, but the weather can still be unpredictable.

-December to March is peak season so expect lots of tourists and crowded beaches.
+If you’re planning a trip to Sri Lanka, it’s good to know that December to March is peak season.
+Expect lots of tourists and crowded beaches.
 Try to avoid traveling to Sri Lanka during this time.

-- April–August is the south-west monsoon so it’s best to visit the north or east coast during this time.
+- April–August is the south-west monsoon, so it’s best to visit the north or east coast during this time.

 - October–January is the north-east monsoon season so it’s best to visit the central and southwest coast.